ASB

 Why do I need an ASB card?

 Every school year during registration, students are required to get a photo ID card.
 You will use this ID card for checking out textbooks and verifying who you are throughout the school year.
 This ID card also allows you to attend CHS events at the full admission price.
+The ASB stamp is ASB's biggest fundraiser and provides needed resources for the events ASB puts on throughout the year.
 When you pay the fee for the ASB card, you are actually getting "ASB" stamped on your student ID card instead of a stand-alone card.
 When you attend a CHS event, whether it is a dance or say... a football game, you show your ID card to the ticket takers at the event.
-They see the ASB logo and discount a % off the admission price.
+They see the ASB logo and you pay a discounted price.
 You can also get discounted tickets in advance of the actual event date when ASB announces event tickets going on sale.

 What does ASB do?